artikcloud/tutorial-java-sdksample/README.md

 This will send a random temperature value to the sample sensor and also retrieve the last message it sent.

-MessageIDEnvelope after sending an messaage.
+MessageIDEnvelope after sending an messaage which will make 2 api calls.
+It will send a random temperature value to your device, then a 2nd api call to retrieve the data from ARTIK Cloud.
 ```
 //response after sending message
 class MessageIDEnvelope {